a-ignatov-parc/tvos-soap4.me/README.md

 In order to run TVML application localy you will have to build source code and serve result with web-server.
 Luckily this repo already includes all necessary tools.

-The only requirement is installed lts version of node.js and npm.
+The only requirement is installed LTS version of node.js and npm.

-> You can install proper version of node.js using [nvm](https://github.com/creationix/nvm) with `nvm use`.
+> You can install proper version of node.js using [nvm](https://github.com/creationix/nvm) with `nvm use` command.

-To install everything you need to start and running this application type following command in terminal
+To install everything you need to start and running this application use following command in terminal and wait until it's done.

 ```
 npm run install-deps
 ```

-And wait until it's done.

 Next step is to build and serve TVML application.
 You can do this with following command: